Six professional indemnity risks to your business you probably haven’t thought of

 The hope is that our policyholder (or their insurer) will just give up and pay, rather than fight.
 Some of these 'claims' can be very spurious, but they all need to be handled.

 PI policies will only respond to claims that are specifically covered – anything not covered by PI (e.g. property damage) will be left for the policyholder to resolve themselves.
 This can be difficult, time-consuming, and expensive to manage.
 It’s why some policies will fight the entire claim on your behalf.
 In the US, where this enhanced cover originated, they call it “sleep easy” cover – because it’s one less thing to worry about.

 A good reputation is hard to build but very easy to destroy.
-Given the choice between two companies to trade with, would you choose one that had recently featured in the media because of claims made against them by an unhappy customer?
-But what if those claims are false?
+Given the choice between two suppliers, would you choose one which had recently featured in the media because of claims made against them by an unhappy customer?

 It’s an abhorrent thought that an employee could steal from the business, but unfortunately it does happen.
 If your business handles large amounts of cash regularly then you could consider a specialist fidelity policy to cover that risk.
 However, all businesses will handle some kind of financial transactions (paying suppliers, for example) so they all have an element of exposure.